 Certain information in this Annual Report includes forward-looking statements (within the meaning of Section 27A of the Securities Act of 1933, Section 21E of the Securities Exchange Act of 1934 (the "Exchange Act") and the Private Securities Litigation Reform Act of 1995) regarding future events or our future financial performance that involve certain contingencies and uncertainties, including those discussed below in the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations - Contingencies and Uncertainties."
 In addition, when included in this Annual Report or in documents incorporated herein by reference, the words "may," "expects," "should," "intends," "anticipates," "believes," "plans," "projects," "estimates," "will" and the negatives thereof and analogous or similar expressions are intended to identify forward-looking statements.
 However, the absence of these words does not mean that the statement is not forward-looking.
 We have based these forward-looking statements on current expectations and projections about future events.
 These statements are not guarantees of future performance.
-Such statements are inherently subject to a variety of risks and uncertainties that could cause actual results to differ materially from those reflected in such forward-looking statements.
-Such risks and uncertainties, many of which are beyond our control, include, among others:
+Such statements are inherently subject to a variety of risks and uncertainties, many of which are beyond our control, include, among others:

-- our operations are subject to a number of potential risks that arise from operating a multinational business, including political and economic instability and compliance with changing regulatory environments; - changes in the availability and price of certain materials and components, which may result in supply chain disruptions; - consolidation within our customer base and suppliers; - our business may suffer if our equipment fails to perform as expected; - a material disruption to one of our significant facilities; - our business is sensitive to general economic conditions, government spending priorities and the cyclical nature of markets we serve: - our consolidated financial results are reported in U.S. dollars while certain assets and other reported items are denominated in the currencies of other countries, creating currency exchange and translation risk; - our need to comply with restrictive covenants contained in our debt agreements; - our ability to generate sufficient cash flow to service our debt obligations and operate our business; - our ability to access the capital markets to raise funds and provide liquidity; - the financial condition of customers and their continued access to capital; - exposure from providing credit support for some of our customers; - we may experience losses in excess of recorded reserves; - · our industry is highly competitive and subject to pricing pressure; - our ability to integrate acquired businesses; - · our ability to successfully implement our strategy and the actual results derived from such strategy; - increased cybersecurity threats and more sophisticated computer crime; - increased regulatory focus on privacy and data security issues and expanding laws; - our ability to attract, develop, engage and retain team members; - possible work stoppages and other labor matters; - litigation, product liability claims and other liabilities; - changes in import/export regulatory regimes, imposition of tariffs, escalation of global trade conflicts and unfairly traded imports, particularly from China, could continue to negatively impact our business; - compliance with environmental regulations could be costly and failure to meet sustainability expectations or standards or achieve our sustainability goals could adversely impact our business; - our compliance with the United States ("U.S.") Foreign Corrupt Practices Act and similar worldwide anti-corruption laws; - our ability to comply with an injunction and related obligations imposed by the U.S. Securities and Exchange Commission ("SEC"); and - · other factors.
+- the imposition of new or increased international tariffs; - our business is sensitive to general economic conditions, government spending priorities and the cyclical nature of markets we serve; - we have a significant amount of debt outstanding and need to comply with covenants contained in our debt agreements; - our ability to generate sufficient cash flow to service our debt obligations and operate our business; - our ability to access the capital markets to raise funds and provide liquidity; - our consolidated financial results are reported in United States ("U.S.") dollars while certain assets and other reported items are denominated in the currencies of other countries, creating currency exchange and translation risk; - the financial condition of customers and their continued access to capital; - exposure from providing credit support for some of our customers; - we may experience losses in excess of recorded reserves; - we may be unable to successfully integrate acquired businesses, including the Environmental Solutions Group business; - we may not realize expected benefits for any acquired businesses within the timeframe anticipated or at all; - our ability to successfully implement our strategy and the actual results derived from such strategy; - our industry is highly competitive and subject to pricing pressure; - our operations are subject to a number of potential risks that arise from operating a multinational business, including political and economic instability and compliance with changing regulatory environments; - changes in the availability and price of certain materials and components, which may result in supply chain disruptions; - consolidation within our customer base and suppliers; - our business may suffer if our equipment fails to perform as expected; - a material disruption to one of our significant facilities; - increased cybersecurity threats and more sophisticated computer crime; - issues related to the development, deployment and use of artificial intelligence technologies in our business operations, information systems, products and services; - increased regulatory focus on privacy and data security issues and expanding laws; - litigation, product liability claims and other liabilities; - our compliance with environmental regulations and failure to meet sustainability requirements or expectations; - our compliance with the U.S. Foreign Corrupt Practices Act and similar worldwide anti-corruption laws; - our ability to comply with an injunction and related obligations imposed by the U.S. Securities and Exchange Commission ("SEC"); - our ability to attract, develop, engage and retain qualified team members; - · possible work stoppages and other labor matters; and - other factors.